architectPhilemon/se-assignment-day-4-software-project-management-architectPhilemon/README.md

 1:Ensuring that resources are used efficiently, reducing waste and unnecessary expenses.
 2:Allowing for better allocation of funds to critical areas, thus improving the overall quality of the project.
-3:Providing the ability to anticipate and mitigate financial risks, preventing unexpected budget shortfalls.
+3:Providing the ability to anticipate and mitigate financial risks, preventing unexpected budget shortfalls. strategies used to prevent budget overrun include 1:Regular Monitoring: Continuously monitor expenses and compare them against the budget to identify any discrepancies early.
+2:Resource Management: Optimize resource allocation and avoid overstaffing or underutilization.
+3:Change Control: Implement a strict change control process to evaluate the impact of any changes on the budget.
+4:Vendor Management: Negotiate contracts with clear terms and conditions to avoid unexpected costs.
+5:Stakeholder Communication: Maintain transparent communication with stakeholders to manage expectations and obtain timely approvals.
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?